uber/Cadence-Docs/src/docs/03-concepts/02-activities.md

 * do not require routing to specific :worker:workers: or pools of :worker:workers:
 * can be implemented in the same binary as the :workflow: that invokes them
 * non business critical so that losing some debuggability is okay(e.g. logging, loading config)
 * when you really need optimization.
-For example, if there are many timers firing at the same time which invoke activities, it could overload Cadence's server.
+For example, if there are many timers firing at the same time to invoke activities, it could overload Cadence's server.
 Using local activities can help save the server capacity.

 The main benefit of :local_activity:local_activities: is that they are much more efficient in utilizing Cadence service resources and have much lower latency overhead comparing to the usual :activity: invocation.